 Restoration Award

-For projects where the primary focus was to restore/conserve and preserve the authenticity of a building/monument’s character, historic periods and its features.
+For projects where the primary focus was to restore/conserve and preserve the authenticity of a building/monument’s character, historic periods, its features and materials.

 Eligibility Criteria